This post contains affiliate links. Please read our disclosure policy.

 Yes, these biscuits freeze very well!
 Once they’ve cooled, pack the biscuits in an airtight container and keep them in the freezer for up to 6 months.
 Grab as many as you need and thaw them at room temperature before reheating in the oven.

-The keys to flakey biscuits are cold, shredded butter and not overworking the dough.
+The keys to flaky biscuits are cold, shredded butter and not overworking the dough.
 Make sure your butter is frozen before shredding it, work quickly to avoid it warming up, and stop kneading the dough as soon as it comes together.

-More Whole Grain Recipes You’ll Love
+More Fresh Milled Recipes You’ll Love

 Equipment